eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/python/eopf_stac_zarr_xarray.md

 #### Data Statistics

-Extract data statistics for the `/measurements/reflectance/r10m` Datasets `b08` variable within this scene.
+Extract data statistics for the `/measurements/reflectance/r10m` dataset `b08` variable within this scene.

 ```python
 # Access a single xarray DataArray from the Dataset.